Sawai Jai Singh: Jai Singh and the Marathas

-The Kachwaha ruler was appointed to govern Malwa three times between 1714 and 1737.
+The Kachhwaha ruler was appointed to govern Malwa three times between 1714 and 1737.
 In Jai Singh's first viceroyalty (subahdar) of Malwa (1714–1717), isolated Maratha war-bands that entered the province from the south (Deccan) were constantly defeated and repulsed by Jai Singh.
-In 1728, Peshwa Baji Rao defeated the Nizam of Hyderabad, part of the Mughal Deccan (Treaty of Shevgaon, March 1728).
+In 1728, Bajirao I defeated the Nizam of Hyderabad, part of the Mughal Deccan (Treaty of Mungi-Shevgaon, March 1728).
 With an agreement from Baji Rao to spare the Nizam's own domains, the Nizam allowed the Marathas a free passage through Berar and Khandesh, the gateway into Hindustan.
 The Marathas were then able to plant a permanent camp beyond the southern frontier of Malwa.
-Following the victory of the Peshwa's brother, Chimaji Appa, over the governor of Malwa Girdhar Bahadur on 29 November 1728, coupled with the subsequent rebellion in Bundelkhand led by Chhatra Sal with Maratha support, the Marathas were able to convulse much of the country beyond the Northern and Southern borders of the Narmada.
+Following the victory of the Peshwa's brother, Chimaji Appa, over the governor of Malwa Girdhar Bahadur on 29 November 1728, coupled with the subsequent rebellion in Bundelkhand led by Chhatrasal with Maratha support, the Marathas were able to convulse much of the country beyond the Northern and Southern borders of the Narmada River.

 Upon Jai Singh's second appointment to Malwa (1729–1730), as a far-sighted statesmen, Jai Singh was able to perceive a complete change in the political situation, during the twelve years which had passed since his first viceroyalty there.
 Imperial power had by then been crippled by the rebellion of the Nizam of Hyderabad as well as the ability of Peshwa Baji Rao to stabilize the internal situation of the Marathas, which resulted in their occupation of Gujarat and an immense increase of their forces.

-Nonetheless, in the name of the friendship between their royal ancestors, Jai Singh II, was able to appeal to Shahu to restore to the imperialist, the great fortress of Mandu which the Marathas had occupied a few weeks earlier (order date 19 March 1730).
+Nonetheless, in the name of the friendship between their royal ancestors, Jai Singh II, was able to appeal to Shahu I to restore to the imperialist, the great fortress of Mandu which the Marathas had occupied a few weeks earlier (order date 19 March 1730).
 By May, Jai Singh was recalled back to Rajputana to attend more pressing matters, which thus resulted in his two years disassociation from Malwa.